Myōgadani Station

 Myōgadani Station (茗荷谷駅, Myōgadani-eki) is a subway station on the Tokyo Metro Marunouchi Line in Bunkyo, Tokyo, operated by the Tokyo subway operator Tokyo Metro.
+It is numbered M-23.

 Lines

 Myogadani Station is served by the Tokyo Metro Marunouchi Line from Ogikubo and Ikebukuro.

 Station layout

 The station consists of two open-air side platforms on the first basement ("B1F") level serving two tracks.
 The station entrance is located at ground level.

 Platforms

 History

 Myogadani station opened on 20 January 1954 with the opening of the first section of the Marunouchi Line from Ikebukuro to Ochanomizu.

 The station facilities were inherited by Tokyo Metro after the privatization of the Teito Rapid Transit Authority (TRTA) in 2004.

 Passenger statistics

 In fiscal 2011, the station was used by an average of 66,404 passengers daily.